Trap Free Montana

 Non-Target Wildlife Captured in Traps (non-Wolf Traps) Reported to FWP, 2014-2015

-FINDINGS based on these reports received directly from Montana Fish Wildlife and Parks (FWP):
+FINDINGS based on the early reports received directly from Montana Fish Wildlife and Parks (FWP):

 Non-targets in "non-wolf" trap sets: 63 non-targets reported in 15 months (10/26/13-1/24/15) 30% on private property Only 1 ILLEGAL trap set 71% DEAD